 Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Hawai‘i Volcanoes National Park continues to increase community access in phases.
-Entrance fees have resumed as of Monday, June 15, 2020, and the following areas are open for outdoor enjoyment and exercise, including overnight camping in the backcountry.
+Entrance fees have resumed, and most of the park is now open for outdoor enjoyment and exercise, including overnight camping in the backcountry.

-- The Kahuku Unit is closed Monday through Friday, and is open Saturday and Sunday from 9 a.m. to 4 p.m. (no entrance fee)
+- The Kahuku Unit is closed Monday through Friday, and is open Saturday and Sunday from 9 a.m. to 4 p.m.

 “Services are limited, and visitors should bring everything they might need for a safe visit including water, meals, and hand sanitizer.
 Above all, visitors should pack their patience, avoid crowds, and have alternate destinations planned should parking lots be full,” said Hawai‘i Volcanoes National Park Acting Superintendent Rhonda Loh.